-I’ve always admired the large angel wing art that you often see in interior stores.
-Having a bit of time on my hands at the moment I decided to make my own paper angel wing wall decor by using old road maps to make the feathers.
+I’ve always admired the large angel wing art you often see in interior stores.
+Having a bit of time on my hands, I decided to make my own paper angel wing wall decor by using old road maps to make the feathers.

-I have made some small feather angel wing ornaments before using upcycled shuttlecocks.
+I made some small feather angel wing ornaments before using upcycled shuttlecocks.
 This time I wanted to make a much larger wall decor.

-If you follow my blog you will know that my two main upcycling obsessions are denim and maps.
-I have made denim feathers in the past and even though these would look fantastic used to make angel wings, this time I decided to use maps.
+If you follow my blog, you will know that my two main upcycling obsessions are denim and maps.
+I have made denim feathers in the past, and even though these would look fantastic used to make angel wings, I decided to use maps this time.

-A lot of feathers of different sizes are needed to make this angel wings wall decor.
-I love using old maps for my paper crafts as they tend to add extra interest to the project.
+Many feathers of different sizes are needed to make this angel wings wall decor.
+I love using old maps for my paper crafts as they add extra interest to the project.

 These paper wings can be personalized by using maps of special places.
 A road map of Los Angeles (City of Angels) would have been very apt to use for this craft.
 Unfortunately, I didn’t have one in my collection of old maps.

-Road maps not only look great but they are a very affordable craft material.
-If you don’t have any old ones yourself you can often pick them up really cheaply in thrift stores and flea markets.
+Road maps look great and are a very affordable craft material.
+If you don’t have any old ones, you can often pick them up cheaply in thrift stores and flea markets.
 This still works out cheaper than buying craft paper and is more environmentally friendly.

-I know that getting out to craft stores for a lot of us is very difficult at the moment.
-So we want to craft with the things around us whilst we stay at home.
-The great thing about this project besides the road map and glue the only other material you need is some scrap cardboard packaging.
+I know that getting out to craft stores for many of us is very difficult.
+So we want to craft with the things around us while at home.
+The great thing about this paper home decor project, besides the road map and glue, the only other material you need is some scrap cardboard packaging.

-I found an old wood frame for the paper angel wings decor and have hung it above our bed for now.
+I found an old wood frame for the paper angel wings decor and hung it above our bed.
 It’s like the angel wings are a symbol of protection at this difficult time in the world at the moment.

 What You Need